emptythevoid/LDX-capture/README.md

 The scripts make use of figlet, lolcat, a spinner script, and a draw script to make the interface a little flashy.

 This repo does not include any methods to process the resulting log - it's only for capturing it.

+Requirements:
+lolcat
+figlet

+To use:
+Place all bash scripts in the same directory.
+Connect the serial cable to the printer port on the LDX.
+Then:

+sudo start-v2.sh

+(The script has to run as root so that it can get the data out of the ttyUSB.)